fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

 Fish for bash users
 ###################

-This is to give you a quick overview if you come from bash (or to a lesser extent other shells zsh or ksh) and want to know how fish differs.
+This is to give you a quick overview if you come from bash (or to a lesser extent other shells like zsh or ksh) and want to know how fish differs.
 Fish is intentionally not POSIX-compatible and as such some of the things you are used to work differently.

 Many things are similar - they both fundamentally expand commandlines to execute commands, have pipes, redirections, variables, globs, use command output in various ways.
 This document is there to quickly show you the differences.